ratalla816/animal-app/project-checklist.md

-* Project title:
+* Project title: Animal App
-* Description:
-option 1 - choose an animal, get articles and pics related to the animals from NatGeo and Giphy
+* Description: - choose an animal, get articles and pics related to the animals from NatGeo and Giphy

-option 2 -

 * Repository Configured: Yes

-* User story:
+* User story: I want to find articles and pictures pertaining to my favorite animals.
+WHEN I visit the app I am presented with a drop down list of animals to choose from.
+THEN I pick an animal and am presented with gifs and a NatGeo article pertaining to my chosen animal.
+THEN I am able to save the gif and article to view later and I may also choose a different animal.

 * Wireframe or sketch of the design

-* API's identified
+* API's identified: pending

-* Issues created and assigned
+* Issues created and assigned: Yes